 Interiors are pretty much the same as the hatchback with a virtual cockpit-like 10.25-inch digital instrument cluster and an 8-inch touchscreen infotainment system.

-After the Golf and the new Polo, the new Virtus is the third model in VW Brazil to be based on MQB technology.
+After the Golf and the new Polo, the new Virtus is the third model in VW Brazil to be based on the MQB platform.
 By 2020, they will be followed by an entirely renewed pick-up model range and further locally produced SUVs, said the company.

 Volkswagen has invested about €660 million in the modernization of the Anchieta plant, about 20 km to the south of Sao Paulo, for the production of the Virtus and the Polo.